dkubatko/RuComm-Telegram-bot/README.md

 ## What do you need to run the bot:

-1. Telegram token for your bot
+1. Telegram bot token

 2. Google maps API key

-3. credentials.json from Google Calendar API
+3. credentials for the Google Calendar API

-4. MongoDB connection string
+4. MongoDB credentials

+`source venv/bin/activate && python bot.py -h`